JigneshRaval/simple-blog/src/pages/a-practical-guide-to-static-sites-with-gatsby-js.md

 The web page looks like:

-Gatsby’s default starter comes with all essential files we require for development.
+Gatsby's default starter comes with all essential files we require for development.
 You can find other starters [here](https://www.gatsbyjs.org/docs/gatsby-starters/) and even create or contribute to a starter.

 For a simple blog all we require are: